 Enola Gay Today

 The 2003 exhibition of Enola Gay, following its trend of controversy, also raised a new round of protests, from Japanese survivors and others.
 Two men were even arrested for throwing red paint, which dented the plane, during protests on opening day.
-Yet, this time the museum did not change the exhibition.
-After nine years of restoration efforts and multiple storms of controversy, the fully assembled Enola Gay has found a permanent and public home.

 In comparison, Bockscar, the B-29 that dropped Fat Man on Nagasaki, had a quieter retirement.
 After a tour in combat in Korea, Bockscar was decommissioned and flown to the National Museum of the US Air Force on Sept.
 26, 1961.
 This museum is located at the Wright-Patterson Air Force Base in Dayton, Ohio and is owned by the United States Air Force.
 Nearby a sign describes it as “The aircraft that ended World War II.”